Robert Raben: Boards and Associations

-Since 1995, Raben has chaired both the Hispanic National Bar Association's (HNBA) DC Foundation and Endorsement Committee.
+Since 1995, Raben has chaired both the Hispanic National Bar Association's (HNBA) D.C.
+Foundation and Endorsement Committee.
 Additionally, he sits on the boards of the Iraqi Refugee Assistance Project, the Joint Center for Political and Economic Studies, and the Mid-Atlantic Innocence Project.

-Raben is also "perhaps best known for hosting salon discussions at his house with well-known journalists and politicos."
-He frequently hosts salon discussions at his home with prominent journalists, politicians, activists and executives.
+Raben is also known for hosting salon discussions at his house with journalists and politicos.
+He frequently hosts salon discussions at his home with journalists, politicians, activists, and executives.

 Personal life

 Robert Raben has one daughter, Madeleine Raben Hegarty, 27 years old.